 On the concert stage, Ms. Lynch has collected accolades for her performances in Orff’s dramatic oratorio Carmina Burana: “The highpoint of vocal soli was Caitlin Lynch, whose projection and fullness of sound perfectly suited the role.
 She was consistently in control of color, creating a resonant, shimmering tone.”
 Other notable concert appearances include Mozart’s Requiem with Kentucky Symphony Orchestra; Händel’s Messiah with the Lexington Philharmonic, Ann Arbor Symphony, Pacific Symphony and Milwaukee Symphony; Carl Nielson’s Symphony No. 3, Op.
 27 with the Cincinnati Symphony Orchestra; a Mendelssohn concert with the Glimmerglass Opera; Monteverdi’s Lamento della Ninfa with the Grandin Festival; a concert with the Columbus Symphony entitled “Beyond the Score”; Madison Opera’s Gala Concert in the Park series; and a recital with tenor Paul Appleby at the Aspen Music Festival.

 She was awarded first-place in the 2008 Houston Grand Opera Competition, and subsequently made her main-stage début as Hero in Beatrice et Benedict, Female Soloist in the American première of Chorus!, and in A Midsummer Night’s Dream.
-Additional awards include a Sara Tucker Grant from the Richard Tucker Foundation, First Place in the Irma M. Cooper Opera Columbus Competition, the encouragement award from Opera Index and the Jensen Foundation Voice Competition, and 2nd place winner of the Palm Beach Opera Competition.
+Additional awards include a Sara Tucker Grant, first place in the Irma M. Cooper Opera Columbus Competition, the encouragement award from Opera Index and the Jensen Foundation Voice Competition, and 2nd place winner of the Palm Beach Opera Competition.